newbiedev0/terraform_createunique_1/README.md

-THIS CODE IS FOR PRACTISE AND SELF LEAERNING.
+THIS CODE IS FOR PRACTISE AND SELF LEARNING.
 "Victory is for those who try anythting at all"- said by anyone